libhide/tinydesknow/README.md

 # Tiny Desk Now

-A simple web app that randomly selects and redirects you to a video from NPR's Tiny Desk Concert series.
+A tiny app that redirects you to a random [Tiny Desk Concert by NPR](https://www.npr.org/series/tiny-desk-concerts/).

-## Features

-- ✨ Random selection from the entire NPR Tiny Desk playlist (~800+ videos)
-- 🎵 No bias toward recent uploads - truly random across all concerts
-- 🔒 Secure API key handling for open source distribution
-- 🚀 Simple one-click experience

 ## Setup